Last Updated: August 26, 2022

-Please note that, to pass the exam, students must submit solutions to at least two problems during the exam, where the solution compiles, runs, and passes at least one sample test case.
-Students who do not meet this requirement will automatically fail the exam, regardless of any credit awarded for partial solutions.
+Please note that, regardless of any partial credit awarded, you will automatically fail the exam if you are unable to submit at least two problems during the exam, where the solution compiles, runs, and passes at least one sample test case.

 During the exam, you will submit your solutions through HackerRank, a web-based platform that will run your solution with a series of test cases, and will tell you whether your solution passed the test cases or not.
 Although the results of the test cases will be a factor in evaluating your solution, your code will also be stored in a database for further evaluation by a human grader.

 HackerRank has a public website that you can access at any time before the exam.
 This website provides the exact same interface you will encounter during the exam.
 We recommend taking a look at their sample practice exam to get familiar with the testing environment.